Abstract

 keyRingHashequals the hash recorded when the transaction was admitted or last revalidated.

-A client MAY reuse a prior successful signature-validation result only when the cached (account, sessionVerifier, signingHash, signature, keyRingHash) tuple exactly matches the current transaction and account state.
+A client MAY reuse a prior successful signature-validation result only when the cached (account, sessionVerifierInstance, signingHash, signature, keyRingHash) tuple exactly matches the current transaction and account state.
 Block builders MAY rely on such a cache to avoid repeating signature verification before block construction; if the active keyRingHash changes, the cached result MUST be discarded and the signature MUST be revalidated.

 The keyRingHash comparison is the deterministic anchor for block validation: a verifier MAY accept a cached signature result only if the active account hash equals the recorded hash; otherwise it MUST execute signature validation again.